miklevin/MikeLev.in/_posts/2024-10-26-accumulated-chunks-to-real-time-yields.md

 Would you like to continue working on any other aspects of your project?
 I'm happy to help, and I appreciate your thoughtful and collaborative approach to problem-solving.

 **Me**: For sure.
 I'm working my strength up to make it the new site-wide chat feature.
 But I'm thinking through stuff like the traditional chat UI might not be right (don't jump on that right away).
 The new thing I'm doing is making every UI action in the web app actually inform the LLM.
 All that CRUD stuff for example.
-And menu selectoins.
+And menu selections.
 I don't know how much sense a scrolling history in chat makes for that.
 Or the messages from the user showing at all.

 **Claude**: This is a fascinating architectural direction - treating the LLM as an ambient intelligence that's aware of all user interactions, rather than just a chat partner!